nycmeshnet/nycmesh.net/content/blog/how.md

 Here are some notes and ideas on how to start a community network.

+*Installing antennas is the main activity of a community network.
+Everything else you do should be about enabling more installs.*

 ---

 **It takes time**

 We get a lot of inquiries about how to start similar projects in other areas.
 We've been going for about seven years now and during the first few years it was very slow and difficult.
 We actually stopped about five times and restarted again months later.
 It wasn't until a year after our first supernode was running that it felt sustainable.
 There's some shortcuts you can take in starting a community-owned network, but you should be prepared for the long haul.

+**Install your first node**

+Some groups never get around to installing anything.
+Just go and install your first node to prove you can.
+Set up a public access point in a cafe or other meeting place, or just turn on your guest network on your home router.
+[Leave the router open](https://www.schneier.com/blog/archives/2008/01/my_open_wireles.html), and set the SSID to "-Our Name-" (the first dash means it will be at the top of the list of SSIDs).
+With each successful install you get experience, publicity and more members joining.

+Ok, now you have a community-owned network and you can move onto the next steps-

 **Research**

-It is important to do some research first.
+It is important to do some research and copy other success stories.
 There are a few really big community networks (mostly non-English speaking).
 The biggest is [Guifi](https://guifi.net/en/node/38392) in Spain.
 Others include [Freifunk](https://freifunk.net/en/) in Germany, [Wlan Slovenija](https://wlan-si.net/en/) and [B4RN](https://b4rn.org.uk/) in rural England.
 Follow those links and see what they are doing.

 Guifi began on farms and gradually expanded across the country.
 They use hundreds of kilometers of fiber, and wireless in all modes- point-to-point (P2P), point-to-multipoint (P2MP) and mesh (MP2MP).
 Here is a good long [interview with Ramon Roca,](http://www.cookreport.com/pdfs/march-april13diowireless.pdf) who started Guifi.